4 Modern Money Tips (not taught in school)

 I remember reading about these things inside a Barnes and Noble.

-Back when I lived in Los Angeles in my 20s.
+Back when I lived in Los Angeles in my early 20s.

-And didn't have money to buy any books on investing.
+And didn't have money to buy books on investing.

-Working in finance helped me learn more about these things.
+But working in finance helped me learn more about this stuff.

 - How Warren Buffett one of the richest guys made his money with compound interest.